mehdihadeli/awesome-software-architecture/docs/ai.md

 - [RayVentura/ShortGPT](https://github.com/RayVentura/ShortGPT) - ShortGPT - Experimental AI framework for automated short/video content creation.
 - [LAION-AI/Open-Assistant](https://github.com/LAION-AI/Open-Assistant) - OpenAssistant is a chat-based assistant that understands tasks, can interact with third-party systems, and retrieve information dynamically to do so.
 - [tmc/langchaingo](https://github.com/tmc/langchaingo) - LangChain for Go, the easiest way to write LLM-based programs in Go
+- [abi/screenshot-to-code](https://github.com/abi/screenshot-to-code) - Drop in a screenshot and convert it to clean HTML/Tailwind/JS code

 ## Samples
 - [Azure-Samples/openai-dotnet-samples](https://github.com/Azure-Samples/openai-dotnet-samples)
 - [facebookresearch/llama-recipes](https://github.com/facebookresearch/llama-recipes/) - Examples and recipes for Llama 2 model